-A launch system includes the launch vehicle or vehicles, the launch pad, and other infrastructure.
+A launch system is a system that allows a spacecraft to reach orbit above the surface of the Earth or a celestial body such as the Moon, Mars, an asteroid (such as Ceres).
+It includes the launch vehicle or vehicles, the launch pad, and other infrastructure.
 For the US Apollo program to the Moon the launch system included a Saturn V rocket and launch pad 39 at Kennedy Space Center.
 For the USSR Zond program to the Moon the launch system included a Proton UR-500 rocket from the Baikonur Cosmodrome.
 For the USSR N1/L3 program to the Moon the launch system would have included an N1 rocket from the Baikonur Cosmodrome.

 All of these launch systems used liquid propellants, but they didn't use the same propellants.
 The Saturn V first stage was fuelled by RP-1 (a mixture) and liquid oxygen or LOX (O2).
 The second and third stages were fuelled by liquid hydrogen (H2) and liquid oxygen or LOX (O2).
 The Proton is fuelled by very toxic unsymmetrical dimethyl hydrazine or UDMH (H2NN(CH3)2) and dinitrogen tetroxide (N2O4) which ignite on contact.
 The N1 was to be fuelled by RP-1 and liquid oxygen or LOX.